 Why Have An Outdoor Fireplace?

-Before we get into the details, there’s this question to consider: why should you be building an outdoor fireplace to begin with?
+Before we get into the details, let’s tackle the big question: why should you even think about building an outdoor fireplace?

 3 Things to Consider Before Building an Outdoor Fireplace or Pit